jabber-tools/gdf_translate/README-devnotes.md

       <li>CSV file is uploaded into Google Cloud Storage Bucket</li>
       <li>Batch translation is started</li>
       <li>Batch translation status is checked regularly up to the point where result is produced again as CSV file in Google Cloud Storage Bucket</li>
       <li>Output Google Cloud Storage Bucket content is downloaded and transformed from CVS file into hashmap again.
-Something like:
+Something like:</br>
                 <table>
                   <tbody>
                     <tr>